google/uVkCompute/benchmarks/README.md

     `foo_spirv_permutation.inc`.
   * Define `uvkc::benchmark::CreateVulkanContext()` for creating the Vulkan context the persists among benchmark invocations.
+  * Define `uvkc::benchmark::RegisterVulkanOverheadBenchmark()` for registering
+    a benchmark to evaluate base latency overhead that should be subtracted from normal benchmark latency measurements.
   * Define `uvkc::benchmark::RegisterVulkanBenchmarks()` for programmatically
     registering benchmarks.
 Please refer to
     [Google Benchmark](https://github.com/google/benchmark) for APIs.